yasser-88/auto-fill-password/README.md

 ## What I learned

-started this to learn encryption/decryption and ended up adding new functionalites and learning throught:
+started this to learn encryption/decryption and ended up adding new functionalites and learning through out:
 - pyside6 GUI with system tray and global hotkeys
 - connecting python with chrome extension through fastapi
 - chrome extension structure (content/background scripts communication)